mantisbt-plugins/Survey/README.md

 1.1.0	31-10-2024	Included management cockpit<br>
 1.2.0	01-11-2024	Included option to activate the survey plugin for one or more projects<br>
 1.2.1	01-11-2024	Added option to search in the resultset<br>
+1.3.0	06-11-2024	Added an option so send out email to defined user about completion of survey<br>